AhmadAL-Quraan/audio-player-script/README.md

 # Audio Player Script

-This script retrieves the best audio URL from a given video URL and plays it using `mpv`.
+This script retrieves the best audio URL from a given video URL and plays it using `mpv` on your terminal ( that's what i did :>) ).

 ## Usage